 - The City leads the Champaign County Community Coalition, a community-wide effort to proactively address issues that can lead to violence.

-- The City and the Community Coalition provided grant funding to support Crime Stoppers’ Illegal Gun Bounty Reward program to help solve felony crimes involving firearms.
-Through Sept 1, 2021, this program has led to the arrest of 32 people and the recovery of 35 illegal firearms.
+- The City and the Community Coalition have provided grant funding to support Crime Stoppers’ Illegal Gun Bounty Reward program to help solve felony crimes involving firearms.
+In March 2022, the City Council awarded a grant of $100,000 to Crime Stoppers so they could increase their reward amounts for felony gun crimes ($2,500) and homicides ($5,000).
+Through December 2022, the Illegal Gun Bounty Reward Program led to the arrest of 62 people and the recovery of 72 illegal firearms.

 - The City leads the CU Fresh Start initiative, a focused deterrence initiative which uses a targeted approach to identify and address some of the individuals known to be involved in local gun violence and offering them the support and resources they need if they put their guns down and turn away from crime.

 - The City leads the Community Violence Response Team (CVRT) which helps neighborhoods dealing with increased gun violence by hosting Neighborhood Safety Forums and giving residents a chance to share their safety concerns and recommendations with law enforcement, community agencies, and local leadership.
 The CVRT also provides direct support to families in the aftermath of community violence, helping ensure victims’ immediate needs are met.